“One who can drive further once the effort gets painful is the one who wins” – Roger Bannister

 Today we got a better patch of land to pitch our tents.
 From this patch of land – we could see the peaks/sides of the famous mountains called Nuptse and Lhotse.
 These 2 mountains could be seen always from now till we reach the Base Camp.
 Mt.
 Everest stood in between these 2 mountains but was still hidden in the clouds.

 What beautiful Starry Nights again – I was simply mesmerized by the sheer number of stars I could see again this night.
 These 2 nights provided me with a view of the sky as I have never seen in my life and probably I will never see again.
 Up here high above in desolation and loneliness – I looked up at the amazing star lit sky and lost myself in the Milky Way and realized how miniscule we all are.
-There is so much grandeur and mystery out there – why do we fight amongst each on trivials like race, color and nation and petty things.
+There is so much grandeur and mystery out there – why do we fight amongst each other, on trivials like race, color and nation and petty things.

 If we could all – Not care about who created the earth but care more about the planet itself – I thought.